area3001/Lana/EndOfLine/EOL_flashing_firmware.md

 	4. Object File 1: **Select the hex file you downloaded above**
     5. Enable RRP: This must be off, do not enable.
     6. Perform a soft reset After Download: [v] this must be on

 ![WCHISPTOOL Settings](Media/WCHISPTool_settings.png)

-## For each LANA Chip
+### For each LANA Chip
 1) press, and HOLD the boot button
 ![Boot button](Media/Lana_boot_button.png)
 2) insert the usb connector while still holding the boot button
 3) The download record should show Succeed!
 4) The onboard LED starts blinking in a rainbow pattern
+   Note: if the LED does not start flashing try unplugging the USB and plug it in again.

+Repeat the 4 steps above for all boards.